-Luckily, when it comes to implementing a preventive maintenance approach, you’re not alone— there is a wide array of technology that can help teams establish a sustainable preventive maintenance strategy.
+Luckily, you’re not alone when it comes to battling reactive maintenance— there is a wide array of technology that can help teams establish a sustainable preventive maintenance program.

 - Automating work orders